NastuzziSamy/react-zod-form/README.md

 ## Limitations

 - Doesn't support class components
-- `@ts-react/form` does not yet support "dependent field props", meaning you can't change one field component based on the value of another, but it's a feature we plan on adding soon.
+- `react-zod-form` does not yet support "dependent field props", meaning you can't change one field component based on the value of another, but it's a feature we plan on adding soon.